Board-Certified Plastic & Reconstructive Surgeons Serving Pensacola, FL & Mobile, AL

 Few experiences are more traumatic and life-changing than breast cancer.
 While a mastectomy or lumpectomy can often lead to a full recovery, these procedures can significantly change the appearance of your breasts.
 Many women find breast reconstruction to be an integral part of the healing process, providing a restored sense of confidence, femininity and normalcy.
-The distinguished plastic surgery team of Dr. Ben Brown and Dr. Ashley Chandler understand the profound impact that a mastectomy can have on the lives of their patients, and are committed to providing the highest quality of breast reconstruction with compassion and integrity.
+The board-certified plastic surgery team of Dr. Ben Brown understand the profound impact that a mastectomy can have on the lives of their patients, and are committed to providing the highest quality of breast reconstruction with compassion and integrity.

 To learn more about DIEP Flap surgery and our other breast reconstruction options, please contact Restore Plastic Surgery today by completing the form on this page or calling 850-500-7527 to schedule an initial consultation.
 Our Pensacola office welcomes patients from all over Florida, nearby Mobile, Alabama, and throughout the nation.

 This page discusses the following topics:

 - Benefits of DIEP Flap Breast Reconstruction Surgery